 For more plotting, try this ATM open resource, Santa Plotting.
 Plot the points given and note the challenge questions at the end.

-From earlier years some personal TES Christmas favourites include Christmas Countdown (which although designed for daily use I have also used as an end of term activity) and Santa’s Reindeer (logic and number properties) both of which I have successfully used in class.
+From earlier years some personal TES Christmas favourites include Santa’s Reindeer (logic and number properties) both of which I have successfully used in class.
 Try this Twelve days of Christmas algebra activity or try Christmas shading graphical inequalities.
-This Operation Christmas Tree Excel resource makes a rather nice starter, it is possible to customise the tree.

 On TES we have a complete set of relays from Chris Smith; my classes have enjoyed his Valentine and Summer relays, try his Christmas relay to complete this term.
-You can find more excellent resources from Chris on TES and follow him on Twitter here.
+You can find more excellent resources from Chris on TES.

 As with all these relays from Chris – all the answers are provided – brilliant!